Skip to Content

 Why causes prolonged period with clotting or blood clots?

 If your period is more than a week with blood clots, it’s abnormal.
 Blood clots that are huge is a sign there is a problem.
-The common cause of heavy period with blood clots is a uterine fibroid.
+A common cause of heavy period with blood clots is a uterine fibroid.

 Learn more: Heavy menstrual bleeding